Degree: MD, PhD

-He leads the Gait and Brain Health Program at Parkwood Institute, with the goal of understanding the mechanisms and potential treatment of age-related mobility and cognitive decline.
-He focuses on gait performance research as a methodology for the early detection and future prevention of the development of frailty, falls, and dementia in older adults.
-He has pioneered clinical trials applying the novel approach of "improving cognition to improve mobility" using pharmacological and non-pharmacological approaches such as physical exercise, cognitive brain and non-invasive brain stimulation.
+He leads the Gait and Brain Health Program with the goal of understanding mechanisms and potential treatments of mobility and cognitive decline in older individuals.
+He focuses on gait performance and has established the use of “motor biomarkers” like slowing gait and dual-task gait to predict frailty, falls, and dementia in older people.
+He has initiated clinical trials applying the novel approach of “improving cognition to improve mobility” using pharmacological and non-pharmacological approaches such as physical exercise, cognitive training and non-invasive brain stimulation.
 As team leader in CCNA (Canada Research Dementia Strategy) he is focusing in multi-domain clinical trials, including the SYNERGIC Trial (www.synergictrial.com), to delay dementia in older adults at risk (MCI spectrum) using physical exercises combined with cognitive training, and nutritional interventions (Vitamin D).

 He has published over 150 peer-reviewed articles in high-impact journals in aging and neurosciences, including JAMA Neurol, Brain, Neurology, JGMS, and JAGS, and edited 2 books and 7 chapters on aging, mild cognitive impairment and Alzheimer’s disease and mobility and falls He has received several accolades including the American Geriatrics Society (AGS) New Investigator Award, the Schulich Clinician Scientist Award, the Premier of Ontario Excellence Research Award, the CIHR New Investigator Award, and Honorary Member of the Spanish Geriatrics Society and Argentina Geriatrics Society, and the TD Top 10 Most Influential Spanish-Canadians recognition.
 He serves as editorial board member of aging journals including, Journal of Gerontology Medical Sciences, Geriatrics, and Journal of Alzheimer’s Disease.
 He is member of the advisory board for the Institute of Aging (CIHR), CIHR review committee member, and Secretary-Treasurer of the Canadian Geriatrics Society.
 He has been invited to give more than 100 international presentations as a guest or key-note speaker.

 Professor of Medicine, Western University, Schulich School of Medicine and Dentistry, Deptartment of Medicine, Division of Geriatric Medicine